 - “I feel excited about what I’m reading, but I don’t think anybody in my life is going to agree with any of this stuff.
 How do I explore this new world without becoming even more disconnected from them than I am already?”

-I understand these questions and concerns and can offer guidance as you look for answers that satisfy your own values and sensibilities.
+I have decades of experience with navigating these questions and concerns in life-giving, connection-sustaining ways, and can offer guidance as you look for answers that satisfy your own values and sensibilities.

 Please feel warmly welcome to reach out and connect with me, I’m delighted to share this wonderful, challenging, luminous human journey with you!